Admission to the MFA Program

 Students who do not meet the minimum credit requirements in undergraduate-level courses (such as those who have completed a BA rather than a BFA degree) will be required to address any deficiencies by taking undergraduate courses before admission to the program.
 These courses will not count toward the requirements for the MFA degree.
 Students must maintain a 3.0 GPA in all coursework, including undergraduate courses taken to remove deficiencies.

 Applicants to the MFA program must fulfill the general admission requirements of the College of Arts & Sciences.
 To meet A&S requirements applicants must hold a bachelor’s degree from an accredited institution with a grade point average of 3.0 on a 4.0 scale, and have completed an undergraduate major or the equivalent in the intended field of study.

 Submitting Application Materials

-Step 1: Applicants must submit the following to the School of Interdisciplinary and Graduate Studies at the University of Louisville http://louisville.edu/graduate/futurestudents/apply-materials/application
+Step 1: Applicants must submit the following to the Graduate School at the University of Louisville http://louisville.edu/graduate/futurestudents/apply-materials/application

 - At least two letters of recommendation specific to the program,

 - Official transcripts of all college work.

 - The GRE is not required for application to the M.F.A. program.
 However, applicants for whom English is a second language must submit official TOEFL scores.